metti/stg/doc/stgdiff.md

     Read ABI information, stored inside ELF in DWARF format.

+    NOTE: Only ELF symbol information, and not DWARF type information, is currently processed.

 ## Compare options

 The options here suppress noisy diffs that are inevitable when consuming ABI XML